rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 Remember all the way back in Chapter 5, Listing 5-9, where we had a `Rectangle` struct and a `can_hold` method, repeated here in Listing 11-5.
-Let’s put this code in *src/lib.rs* instead of *src/main.rs* and write some tests for it using the `assert!` macro.
+Let’s put this code in *src/lib.rs* and write some tests for it using the `assert!` macro.

 <span class="filename">Filename: src/lib.rs</span>